luncher-project/build-luncher-BE/README.md

 # Credentials

 ## Register
-a **POST** request to /api/register will create a new user(admin or donor) and return and object containing an authentication token.
+a **POST** request to /api/register will create a new user(admin or donor) and return an object containing an authentication token.

 ### Request
 ```